banque-nouveau/TripletExtractor/README.md

 This repository contains various scipts on Triplet Extraction (llm approach, REBEL model - ) from a given text (along with identification of the subject and object types) and natural language processing techniques on the extracted relations (e.g. semantic similarity, clustering).

 The repository contains a python package which can be used for the Triplet Extraction using openai LLMs.
-To install the package:
+To install the package (better to be in a fresh environment and we have tested this in python=3.10):

 ```
 pip install -r requirements.txt